lostab/hulu/README.md

-A simple framework based on Django.
+A community framework based on Django.

 ~   required